po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     })
     ```

     * 🔑 Fetch options are optional.
-Their usage is dependent on your API's and/or web app's requirements.
+Their usage is dependent on the API's documentation and/or the web app's requirements.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):